 PLAY IS LEARNING, TRAFFIC IS STIFLING

-In December 2008, the UK’s Department for Children, Schools and Families launched a National Play Strategy.
-One of the principles of the National Play Strategy is that “children need to take risks to learn how to manage risks…an essential part of growing up.”
+One of the principles of the UK’s National Play Strategy was that “children need to take risks to learn how to manage risks…an essential part of growing up.”

 And play should be in the everyday environment, in the street, not just in parks or indoor, heavily-padded ‘adventure zones’.
 A major stumbling block to such street play is speeding, motorised traffic.